Anas-RI/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond			Only other users get full perms
 9-John Doe			Odd numbers perms
-10-mirror_permissions		Mirror perms of a file to another
+10-mirror_permissions		Mirror perms of a file to another 11-directories_permissions	Add ext perms to sub to all users